Sparky1492/Oh-My-Stars/README.md

 - [reversing-list](https://github.com/naivenom/reversing-list) - Reversing list
 - [write-ups](https://github.com/InfoSecIITR/write-ups) - :blue_book: Writeups for different CTF challenges
 - [on-pwning](https://github.com/integeruser/on-pwning) - My solutions to some CTF challenges and a list of interesting resources about pwning stuff
-- [youtube](https://github.com/engineer-man/youtube) - Code from the Engineer Man YouTube channel
+- [youtube](https://github.com/engineer-man/youtube) - Code from the Engineer Man YouTube channel.
+Please do not submit pull requests, they will be ignored/closed.
+The code in the repo needs to remain as it was in the video.
 - [stream](https://github.com/gynvael/stream) - Gynvael's Livestream code
 - [LegacyCura](https://github.com/daid/LegacyCura) - Read this, it's important!
 NEW CURA DEVELOPMENT IS HAPPENING AT https://github.com/Ultimaker/Cura, this is the Cura 15.04 archive.
 Cura 2.1 and newer is on the Ultimaker github.
 - [rostock](https://github.com/jcrocholl/rostock) - Delta robot 3D printer.